mlcommons/inference/edge/object_detection/ssd_mobilenet/README.md

 <a name="benchmarking"></a>
 ## Benchmarking

-You can benchmark MobileNet using one of the available options:
+You can benchmark SSD-MobileNet using one of the available options:
 - [via TensorFlow (Python)](tf-py/README.md)
 - via TensorFlow Lite (**coming soon!**)